 Use this talent if you find yourself taking large spikes of damage or you need something more than Barkskin and a healing potion to keep yourself alive.

 A great mobility talent that I recommend for most situations.
 It functions like a Mage's blink, instantly teleporting you forward, even allowing you to pass over harmful spells on the ground.
 It gives you a short speed buff and places you in cat form, further increasing your mobility for a short time.
 Being in cat form is a small inconvenience because casting any healing spell will immediately pull you out of cat form.

 This talent offers a lot of flexible movement options, but they're all slightly harder to make use of than Displacer Beast.
 Most of the time, you'll make use of your caster form where you fly to friendly player's location.
 Unlike Displacer Beast, the fact that you're "flying" to the location allows you to move to allies that are across gaps or on higher elevations than you.

 From a raiding standpoint, your talent choice in this tier will be almost completely situational depending on the passive effect.
 There could be fights were the extra damage from Balance or Feral is needed, but it's unlikely.
-Even less likely is you'll need to tank something!
+Even less likely is you'll need to tank something (although I have been an emergency tank on some boss kills)!
 If extra damage is required, Balance will be the best option because you can stay out at range, but it will ultimately be up to you and your raid.

 The extra spell range will be most noticable on fights where the group is really spread out.
 This will give all your spells a maximum range of 45 yards.